mathieu-benoit/mathieu-benoit.github.io/content/about/index.md

 </figure>
 {{< /html >}}

 I'm Mathieu Benoit.
 I live in Quebec city, QC - Canada :maple_leaf:, and I was born in France :fr:.
-I work at Microsoft as Cloud Solution Architect :cloud:.
+I work at Google as Customer Engineer, Appplication Modernization with GCP :cloud:.
 The intent of this blog is to document and share my learnings, I'm a learn-it-all :rocket:!
 I'm passionate :heart: about Cloud Native Computing technologies such as Open Source, Cloud, Security, Containers, DevOps and Kubernetes.

 If you are insterested to know more about how this bog is built, [feel free to checkout that story]({{< ref "/posts/2020/05/myblog.md" >}}) :art:!